Azure/iot-central-contoso-drive-support/README.md

 <p align="center"><img width="700px" src="images/figure3b.png" /></p>

 ## Fleet screen
 You can filter applications on this screen.
 You can use this page as an example for how to use the IoT Central APIs to combine device properties, cloud properties, and device data into a single view.
-Additionally, it demonstrates single/silent sign-in deep-linking over to IoT Central to see the version of the device's details screen.
+Additionally, the link in the first column demonstrates single/silent sign-in deep-linking over to IoT Central to see the version of the device's details screen.

 <p align="center"><img width="600px" src="images/figure4.png" /></p>